Chapter 11 — Built-in tools

 [tokens: 2100in/145out · 1.8s]

-[tool: Name: detail]— tool being called with an abbreviated argument preview (first path, command, URL, etc.).- Trailing
+[tool: Name: detail]— tool being called with an abbreviated argument preview (first path, command, URL, search query, etc.).
+Secret-looking values such as tokens, API keys, passwords, and bearer auth headers are redacted before display.- Trailing

 Tool output truncation